pingidentity/pingdirectory-go-client/configurationapi/docs/AddLockedAccountDataSecurityAuditorRequest.md

 ### NewAddLockedAccountDataSecurityAuditorRequest

-`func NewAddLockedAccountDataSecurityAuditorRequest(auditorName string, schemas []EnumlockedAccountDataSecurityAuditorSchemaUrn, reportFile string, enabled bool, ) *AddLockedAccountDataSecurityAuditorRequest`
+`func NewAddLockedAccountDataSecurityAuditorRequest(auditorName string, schemas []EnumlockedAccountDataSecurityAuditorSchemaUrn, ) *AddLockedAccountDataSecurityAuditorRequest`

 NewAddLockedAccountDataSecurityAuditorRequest instantiates a new AddLockedAccountDataSecurityAuditorRequest object This constructor will assign default values to properties that have it defined,